-If the dissertation committee passes the dissertation, the supervisor should sign the Report of Dissertation Defense Form, secure the signatures of the other committee members and the division associate dean, and forward the form to the Associate Dean.
+If the dissertation committee passes the dissertation, the supervisor should also sign the Official Report of Dissertation Approval, secure the signatures of the other committee members and the division associate dean, and forward the form to the Associate Dean.
 After the Associate Dean signs the form, copies will be made for insertion into the library rare books copy of the dissertation.